-$300,000 Gift From Wsu Alumnus Powers Career-ready Education at the Barton School
+$300,000 Gift From WSU Alumnus Powers Career-ready Education at the Barton School

 Born and raised in Taiwan and educated in the United States and China, Dr. Kung holds a B.S. in Aerospace Engineering, an M.S. in Finance, and a Ph.D. in Economics.
-His early entrepreneurial ventures include founding Hyperion Capital Management in 2011, where he led solar energy investments across Italy and Spain.
+His early ventures include founding Hyperion Capital Management in 2011, where he led solar energy investments across Italy and Spain.
 In 2015, he launched Siegfried Capital to pioneer the emerging asset class of supply chain finance, which has since become the firm’s singular strategic focus.
-His leadership is deeply rooted in responsible investing: he is a member of UBS’s Global Philanthropy Climate Change Collective, and under his guidance, Siegfried Capital became a signatory to the United Nations Principles for Responsible Investment (UN PRI).
+His leadership is rooted in responsible investing: he is a member of UBS’s Global Philanthropy Climate Change Collective, and under his guidance, Siegfried Capital became a signatory to the United Nations Principles for Responsible Investment (UN PRI).

-Beyond finance, Dr. Kung is also deeply engaged in the arts and storytelling.
+Beyond finance, Dr. Kung is also engaged in the arts and storytelling.
 In Fall 2025, a musical he produced was staged off-Broadway in New York, reflecting his commitment to creative expression and cultural impact.
 He is currently completing his forthcoming book, Silver’s Linings, a reflective work that explores resilience, leadership, and optimism, drawing from his personal journey across global finance and life’s defining challenges.

 “We hope this funding opens doors to meaningful opportunities,” said Kung.
 “The Barton School is building a powerful, modern model of applied business education, and we are proud to support its mission to prepare students to secure outstanding internships, launch successful careers, and thrive in an increasingly global economy.”

-To learn more about the Barton School of Business and its programs, visit https://www.wichita.edu/business
+To learn more about the Barton School of Business and its programs, visit https://www.wichita.edu/business.

 To learn more about the Barton School’s Centennial and how to support scholarships, visit https://www.wichita.edu/academics/business/100th-anniversary.php.